-What We Don't Do: What We Do: We tie pay to performance.
-The majority of executive pay is NO tax gross-up payments for any amounts considered excess parachute payments.
-We use three-year cliff vesting for our restricted stock units NO single-trigger payments upon a change in control. to encourage retention and a long-term perspective.
-Named Executive Officers and Directors are subject to NO excessive perquisites. significant stock ownership requirements.
-We have a robust clawback policy.
+what we bont bo: NO tax gross-up payments for any amounts considered excess parachute payments.
+NO single-trigger payments upon a change in control.
+NO excessive perquisites.
 NO hedging or pledging of Company stock.
-We conduct annual risk assessments of our compensation NO employment agreements with our Named Executive plans.
-NO re-pricing of stock options without shareholder We have an independent Compensation Committee. approval.
-The Compensation Committee has an independent NO guaranteed bonuses. compensation consultant.
+NO employment agreements with our Named Executive Officers.
+NO re-pricing of stock options without stockholder approval.

+NO guaranteed bonuses.